-You can now download our ABQ Backyard Refuge Program Introductory Guide and plant list.
-Also, be sure to join our network to be the first to access the full Education Guide, to learn about upcoming ABQ Backyard Refuge workshops and events, and the opportunity to certify your yard as an ABQ Backyard Refuge.
+You can download our ABQ Backyard Refuge Program introductory guide, regionally-specific plant list, and certification workbook.
+Be sure to join our network to be the first to access the full Education Guide, learn about upcoming ABQ Backyard Refuge workshops and events, and when ABQ Backyard Refuge Certification is launched!

 Learn how to Garden for Wildlife and Landscape for Conservation

-You can now download sections of our growing ABQ Backyard Refuge Program Education Guide, including our Introductory Guide and Plant List.
-These resources are regionally specific to support Burquenos building their own backyard refuge for your family and wildlife.
-Please check back over the next few months as we will continue to populate this website with additional resources as they become available.
-Also, be sure to join our network by signing-up above in order to get notified about new resources, opportunities, workshops and event.
+You can download sections of our growing ABQ Backyard Refuge Program Education Guide, including our Introductory Guide, Plant List and Certification Workbook.
+We also promote resources from our partners in this program.
+All program and partner resources are regionally specific to support Burquenos building their own backyard refuge for your family and wildlife.
+Please check back over the next few months as we will continue to populate this website with additional resources as they become available as well as launch the opportunity to certify your ABQ Backyard Refuge, in early 2021!
+Be sure to join our network by signing-up above in order to get notified about new resources, opportunities, workshops and event.

 Learning Tools and Partner Resources

 Check out these resources, including kids activities, from our partners and the ABQ Backyard Refuge Program to help you design, build and engage with your Backyard Refuge!